CCExtractor/ccextractor/README.md

 CCExtractor is a tool that produces subtitles from TV use.
 Global accessibility (all users, all content, all countries) is the goal.
 With so many different formats, this is a constantly moving target, but we intend to keep up with all sources and formats.

-The official repository is (CCExtractor/ccextractor) and master being the most stable branch.
-It is (mainly) maintained by Carlos (cfsmp3)
+The official repository is ([CCExtractor/ccextractor](https://github.com/CCExtractor/ccextractor)) and master being the most stable branch.

 ## Google Code-in 2017
 CCExtractor is participating in Google Code-in 2017!